-The table below summarizes certain data for our license area for the year ended December 31, 2019:
+The table below summarizes certain data for our license area for the year ended December 31, 2020:

-Area Working Type of Right Name (Approx. Acres) Interest Expiration Date License Megiddo-Jezreel 98,842 100% December 2, 2020(1)(2)
+Area Working Type of Right Name (Approx. Acres) Interest Expiration Date License 428 Megiddo-Jezreel 98,842 100% June 2, 2021 (1) Ī

-- (1) After the initial primary term of three years, the license was extended through December 2, 2020 subject to compliance with the terms of the license as amended. - (2) Declaration of a commercial discovery during the license term, as may in certain circumstances be extended for two years to define the boundaries of the field, would entitle Zion to receive a 30-year lease (extendable for up to an additional 20 years (50 years in all) subject to compliance with a field development work program and production.
+(1) Declaration of a commercial discovery during the license term, as may in certain circumstances be extended for two years to define the boundaries of the field, would entitle Zion to receive a 30-year lease (extendable for up to an additional 20 years (50 years in all) subject to compliance with a field development work program and production.